Clopen-Analysis/latex/docs/style.md

 If you would like to request a configuration change for chktex, please contact a moderator.

+Additionally, there is a github app called restyled that will restyle code for you automatically, but it currently only fixes small whitespace issues (TeX support may come in the future).

 #### Prose style

 Generally, prose style is pretty individual, but there are plenty of guides on